Skip to main content

 Search

-Living In Our Natural Selves (LIONS) is a team of medical providers, mental health providers and case managers dedicated to supporting transgender and gender diverse students contemplating or pursuing gender affirming therapies.
-LIONS is a collaboration between Counseling and Psychological Services (CAPS) and University Health Services (UHS).
+The Gender Diverse Care Team (GDCT) consists of medical providers, mental health providers, and case managers dedicated to supporting transgender and gender diverse students who are contemplating or pursuing gender-affirming care.
+The GDCT is a collaboration between Counseling and Psychological Services (CAPS) and University Health Services (UHS).

-Any student who feels a mismatch between current gender identity and gender assigned at birth may benefit from LIONS.
-Whether you desire help exploring your gender identity, ready to start gender affirming hormones, or wish to pursue surgical treatments, LIONS can help.
+Any student who experiences incongruence between their current gender identity and gender/sex assigned at birth may benefit from working with the GDCT.
+Whether a student desires help exploring their gender identity, is ready to start gender-affirming hormones, or wishes to pursue surgical treatments, the GDCT can help.

 Consultation

-We help students understand their goals and concerns with regard to gender affirmation.
-We follow the World Professional Association for Transgender Health (WPATH) guidelines and the informed consent model.
-To provide holistic support, we recommend a team-based approach with:
+The GDCT helps students understand their goals and concerns with regard to gender affirmation.
+The team follows the World Professional Association for Transgender Health (WPATH) guidelines for practice and uses an informed consent model.
+To provide holistic support, a team-based approach is recommended, which can include collaboration with:

-• A mental health evaluation to address emotional concerns and provide support around gender exploration and/or challenges unique to transitioning.
+• A mental health provider to address emotional concerns and provide support around gender exploration and/or challenges unique to transitioning.

-• A case manager that helps to get past medical records, coordinating with any outside providers, and understanding insurance coverage.
-In some situations, we may suggest a psychiatry evaluation.
+• A case manager to help with attaining past medical records, coordinating with any outside providers, and understanding insurance coverage.

-• A medical provider for an evaluation of your health status, support and assistance with medications, contraception, gender identification cards, fertility preservation options and potential prescription of gender affirming hormones
+• A medical provider for an evaluation of health status; support and assistance with medications, contraception, and fertility preservation options; and potential prescription of gender-affirming hormones.

 Collaboration

-Your primary team members communicate regularly regarding ongoing questions and concerns.
-This communication may be via phone, secure message or in person at team meetings.
-The whole LIONS team meets on a routine basis to discuss students’ treatment plans and offer additional suggestions for how we can best support you.
+Students’ primary GDCT members regularly communicate with one another regarding ongoing questions and concerns.
+This communication may be via phone or secure message or occur in-person at team meetings.
+The entire GDCT meets on a routine basis to discuss students’ treatment plans, consult, and offer one another suggestions for how to best support students.

 Mental Health Evaluation

 At CAPS, evaluation starts with a 15-minute phone call.
-Next, you meet with a mental health professional for a 50-minute initial consultation to better understand you, your current gender concerns, and any other mental health concerns you may have.
-Together we will develop a treatment plan.
-This may involve short-term counseling at CAPS or referral to community providers for ongoing therapy.
-If needed, you can meet with a case manager at CAPS or UHS to explore which providers fit your needs and health insurance.
-Your team members at UHS and CAPS will involve your community-based therapist in treatment planning and care coordination.
+Next, students meet with a CAPS clinician for a 45-50-minute initial consultation.
+During this consultation, the clinician will work to better understand the student, any mental health concerns the student may have, and, when relevant, the student’s gender-related concerns.
+Together the clinician and student will develop a treatment plan.
+This may involve group therapy, assessment for a letter for gender-affirming surgery, and/or short-term individual therapy at CAPS or a referral to a community provider for longer-term individual therapy.
+If needed, students can meet with a case manager at CAPS or UHS to explore which community providers best fit their needs and take their health insurance.
+In these instances, a student’s GDCT members at UHS and CAPS will involve their community-based therapist in treatment planning and care coordination.

 Medical Evaluation